yykids/Container-Kubernetes/en/user-guide.md

 ## Ingress Controller
 Ingress Controller routes HTTP and HTTPS requests from cluster externals to internal services, in reference of the rules that are defined at ingress object so as to provide SSL/TSL closure and virtual hosting.
-For more details on Ingress Controller and Ingress, see [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), [인그레스](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+For more details on Ingress Controller and Ingress, see [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 ### Installing NGINX Ingress Controller
 NGINX Ingress Controller is one of the most frequently used ingress controllers.
-For more details, see [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/)와 [NGINX Ingress Controller for Kubernetes](https://docs.nginx.com/nginx-ingress-controller/overview/).
+For more details, see [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [NGINX Ingress Controller for Kubernetes](https://docs.nginx.com/nginx-ingress-controller/overview/).

 NGINX Ingress Controller provides pre-defined manifest files to readily create resources in need.
 With this manifest, resources can be easily created when required.